danielmccormick/danielmccormick.github.io/category/personal.md

 title: Personal
 ---

-This probably for personal posts not worth writing a blog about but I'd like to post nontheless.
+This probably for personal non-technical posts that I'd like to write about.

-Some topics I might put here include
+Some topics I might put here include lifestyle, cooking and Waterloo as a city.

-* Lifestyle
-* Cooking
-* Waterloo